Luke 12:49-56

 On the day of Pentecost when the Spirit came, he came with tongues of fire.

-And the fire that Jesus brings is the fire of the Holy Spirit: that purifying, judging fire of the Spirit.
-And we are invited to draw closer to the fire, to allow the fire to come into us – and to consume our disobedience to and lack of trust in God our Father in heaven, our hard heartedness, our pride and self-justification and judgementalism and resentment and exploitation of others and our self-centredness.
+And the fire that Jesus brings is the fire of the Holy Spirit: that purifying fire of the Spirit.
+And we are invited to draw closer to the fire, to allow the fire to come into us – and to reveal and consume our disobedience to and lack of trust in God our Father in heaven, our hard heartedness, our pride and self-justification and judgementalism and resentment (that is a big word and it is easy to become resentful: of how I have been treated, of how things have worked out, of people who have more than me) and exploitation of others and our self-centredness.

-And the division is between those who see the fire and draw near to the fire – and those who are blind to the fire and walk from the fire.
+And the division is between those who see the fire and draw near to the fire, of those who take off their shoes in the presence of the fire, becoming vulnerable – and those who are blind to the fire and walk from the fire.

-And so there will be those who come to Jesus, who recognize that we need a Saviour, that we need forgiveness and who are ready to receive the gift of life that he offers, and those who are blind to their sin, and blind to their need, and blind to Jesus and walk away from him.
+And so there will be those who come to Jesus, who recognize that we need a Saviour, that we need forgiveness and who are ready to receive the gift of life that he offers; and those who are blind to our sin, and blind to our need, and blind to Jesus and walk away from him.

 And this choice to die to self and follow Jesus will, for a time, bring disunity.